codingo/cracknet/README.md

 ***Intended binary for challenge***: https://github.com/codingo/cracknet/blob/master/ctf.sectalks_bne.crackme/bin/Debug/cracknet.exe

 Note that this is a debug build and not a release build, due to compiler instructions.
-Only the executable needs to be included within the flag challenge.
+Only the executable needs to be included for the challenge.

 ## Source Code Notes